List of Union Budgets of India for the year 2018 – 2019

 - In order to cut travel times and delays, the FM proposed cutting 4,267 unmanned railway crossings.

-- In a bid to overhaul the railway stations’ infrastructure, all station that have a footfall of 25,000 passengers will now have escalators.
+- In a bid to overhaul the railway stations’ infrastructure, all station that has a footfall of 25,000 passengers will now have escalators.

-- To provide connectivity on the go, all trains will soon be equipped with CCTVs and Wi-Fi.
+- To provide connectivity on the go, all trains will soon be equipped with CCTV and Wi-Fi.

 - Indian economy is now 2.5 trillion dollar economy making it the seventh largest in the world.
-India is expected to become the fifth largest economywith growth rate of 8 percent very soon.
+India is expected to become the fifth largest economy with the growth rate of 8 per cent very soon.